|Name||Harris Academy St John’s Wood|

 Pupils know that standards of behaviour are given a high priority in this school.
 Leaders expect nothing less than excellent and that is what they get.
 All staff, parents and carers are on board to ensure that this happens.
 It provides the right foundation for strong learning to take place.
 It also means that pupils feel very safe inside the school.

 Leaders have a clear vision for pupils from the start of Year 7 to the end of Year 13.
 Whatever their background, pupils go on to achieve very well in GCSE examinations and in a wide range of courses in the sixth form.
 The wider opportunities provided in the sixth form are exceptional.
 Students know this, which is why so many choose to stay on after Year 11.
-In Year 9, however, pupils do not study a broad enough range of subjects.
+In key stage 3, however, pupils do not study a broad enough range of subjects in depth.
 Leaders have suitable plans in place to change this for next year.

 Pupils know a great deal about different types of bullying.
 They told us it is very rare for bullying to happen in the school.
 That is because it is dealt with swiftly and effectively on the rare occasions it does happen.
 Staff and parents agree.